falcosecurity/evolution/REPOSITORIES.md

 > repositories essential for building, installing, running, documenting, or using Falco

 They provide foundational code, primary libraries, crucial APIs, deployment tools, documentation, and more.
 They are the most important repositories in the project and are the most likely to be used (directly or indirectly) by adopters.

+You can find the list of core repositories, along with their *status*, [here](https://github.com/falcosecurity/evolution#core).

 ### Ecosystem Scope